Dandelion Flower Recipe: Make a Quick & Easy Spring Tuna Salad

 - 2 teaspoons lemon juice

 - Place all of the ingredients into a medium bowl, except salt and pepper.
 Blend together with a fork until combined.
-Use more or less sour cream according to your family’s preferences for texture.
+Use more or less sour cream, yogurt, or mayo according to your family’s preferences for texture.